Ronel028/ideaHive-blog/README.md

 ## Technologies Used

-- ReactJS, Sass, and Bootstrap for the front-end
+- Vite React, Sass, and Bootstrap for the front-end
 - Nodejs, Express for the Back-end
 - MySql for Database